 - You can call our office at any time to speak with Ann or Dr. Shermak if you have questions or concerns at 410-616-3000.
 In addition, you can reach Dr. Shermak by email at shermakmd@gmail.com.
-(Please do not use email for urgent or emergent situations.) - Call if you develop a fever >101.5 degrees Fahrenheit, you note increased redness or purulent drainage at or around the incision.

-- Your vision will be blurry.
-Call immediately if you notice any decrease in vision or pain in the eye. - Call if you develop a skin rash all over your body as this may be an allergic reaction to one of your medications. - Call immediately if you begin to bleed moderately or heavily from your incisions, you develop chest pain, or develop shortness of breath.
+(Please do not use email for urgent or emergent situations.) - Call if you develop a fever >101.5 degrees Fahrenheit, you note increased redness or purulent drainage at or around the incision. - Call if you notice significant swelling or bruising in the forehead or face. - Call if you develop a skin rash all over your body as this may be an allergic reaction to one of your medications. - Call immediately if you begin to bleed moderately or heavily from your incisions, you develop chest pain, or develop shortness of breath.